 In the first instance, the District Court premised its finding of inherent obviousness on two prior art combinations:

 (1) a more concentrated 100 μg/mL solution of dexmedetomidine known as Precedex (dexmedetomidine HCl) Concentrate in combination with the knowledge of a person with ordinary skill in the art.
-(2) Precedex Concentrate in combination with Dexdomitor, a ready-to-use 500 μg/mL dexmedetomidine formulation indicated for veterinary use.

 The Precedex Concentrate product required dilution prior to administration to a patient, resulting in additional costs and inconvenience, in addition to risks of contamination and overdose due to human error.